An Explicit Construction of $\mathbb{S}^1$-Gerbes over the Stack $[G/G]$: Introduction

-A different, global approach was developed by Behrend and Xu, who showed that $\mathbb{S}^1$-gerbes over differentiable stacks can be described as $\mathbb{S}^1$-central extensions of Lie groupoids, up to Morita equivalence \cite{stacks_B-X}.
-Within this framework, Behrend, Xu, and Zhang sketched a construction of the basic gerbe over $[G/G]$ using groupoid methods \cite{B-X-Z}.
-However, a complete proof and a detailed geometric realization connecting this construction with the equivariant differential form picture were not provided.
-The goal of the present paper is to supply such a construction and to give a full, explicit proof that unifies these viewpoints.
+A different, global framework is developed by Behrend and Xu, who showed that $\mathbb{S}^1$-gerbes over differentiable stacks can be described as $\mathbb{S}^1$-central extensions of Lie groupoids, up to Morita equivalence \cite{stacks_B-X}.
+Under this framework, Behrend, Xu, and Zhang (BXZ) outlined a construction of the basic gerbe over $[G/G]$ by groupoid methods \cite{B-X-Z}.
+On the other hand, Xu's work on quasi-symplectic groupoids and Morita equivalence provides the groupoid-theoretic background for the comparison between loop group and group valued moment map pictures used in this paper.
+Our goal here is to return to the BXZ construction and supply a complete proof in the groupoid-central-extension framework, together with an explicit geometric realization and comparison at the level of differential forms.

-For line bundles, the Chern class provides a topological invariant that can be computed from connection and curvature data.
-An analogous picture holds for $\mathbb{S}^1$-gerbes: their fundamental topological invariant is the Dixmier–Douady class, an integral cohomology class for differentiable stacks of degree three, which can be described using suitable connection-type data \cites{stacks_B-X,Murray_BundleGerbes,Hitchin_BundleGerbes}.
-In this paper, we construct an $\mathbb{S}^1$-gerbe over $[G/G]$ whose Dixmier–Douady class coincides with the canonical equivariant degree-three class in ${\rm H}^3_G(G,\mathbb{Z})$.
+The fundamental topological invariant of an $\mathbb{S}^1$-gerbe is its Dixmier--Douady class, a degree-three integral cohomology class on the underlying differentiable stack, which may be described using suitable connection and curving data \cites{stacks_B-X,Murray_BundleGerbes,Hitchin_BundleGerbes}.
+In this paper, we construct an $\mathbb{S}^1$-gerbe over $[G/G]$ whose Dixmier--Douady class coincides with the canonical equivariant class in ${\rm H}^3_G(G,\mathbb{Z})$.

-\begin{ThmA} Let $G$ be a compact, simple and simply connecetd Lie group, and let $\alpha \in {\rm H}^3_G(G,\mathbb{Z})$ be the canonical generator.
+\begin{ThmA} Let $G$ be a compact, simple, and simply connected Lie group, and let $\alpha \in {\rm H}^3_G(G,\mathbb{Z})$ be the canonical generator.
 There exists an $\mathbb{S}^1$-central extension of Lie groupoids representing an $\mathbb{S}^1$-gerbe over the differentiable stack $[G/G]$, whose Dixmier-Douady class is $\alpha$. \end{ThmA}

+The assumptions on $G$ are used at different points in the argument.
+The differential-form comparison of Section 4 is established for compact connected $G$.
+The passage through the Kac–Moody $\mathbb{S}^1$-central extension of $LG$, and hence the construction of the central extension of Lie groupoids used in Section 5, requires the simply connected hypothesis in the present setting.
+The stronger assumption that $G$ be simple is used only in the final identification of the Dixmier–Douady class with the canonical generator of ${\rm H}^3_G(G,\mathbb Z)$.